Izalco

-Izalco (in Nawat: Itzalku) is a municipality in the Sonsonate department of El Salvador.
+Izalco (Itzalku) is a town and a municipality in the Sonsonate department of El Salvador.

-Volcan Izalco is an icon of the country of El Salvador, a very young Volcano on the flank of Santa Ana volcano.
+Volcan Izalco is an icon of the country of El Salvador, a very young volcano on the flank of Santa Ana volcano.
 From when it was born in 1770 until 1966, it was in almost continuous eruption and was known as the "lighthouse of the Pacific."
 Since then it has been nearly inactive.

 Toponymy

 According to the historian Jorge Lardé y Larin, Izalco comes from the roots itz (obsidian); cali (house), and co (place), which translates to "city of obsidian houses".
 It is said that the primitive name was tecupan ishatcu, which means "seat of the lords in a place of crystal waters"; or the land was also known as muchishatcu which means "kingdom of the Izalcos".

 Another version states that Izalco has other meanings, such as "in the obsidian sands", "in the black sands", and "place of vigilance or penitence"; these all originate from itz (obsidian), shal (sand) co (place), and cali (house).